DiyMediaServer

 Network Segmentation

 Consider putting your NFS traffic on a dedicated VLAN or subnet.
-This limits the blast radius if something goes wrong and makes monitoring easier.
+It limits the blast radius if something goes wrong and makes monitoring easier.

 Your NFS Pre-Flight Checklist